bolner/AsyncFastCGI.NET/README.md

 Fully async FastCGI client library for `.NET Core`, written in C#.
 A non-intrusive alternative for developing web applications.

-Development hasn't reached the release state yet.
 All parts are implemented from the FastCGI specification, which are used by `Nginx`.
+Please refer to the end of this document for an example NginX configuration.
+The performance is stable at high loads when using the KeepAlive setting in NginX for the FastCGI connections.

 ## Example